google/WebFundamentals/src/content/en/updates/2016/03/notifications.md

 You can test this in the [Notification Generator](https://tests.peter.sh/notification-generator/#notificationCloseEvent=true);
 you will get an alert when you close the notification.

-## Don't Annoy Your Users When You Replace an Existing Notification
+## Don't annoy your users when you replace an existing notification

 I am pretty sure [Uncle Ben](https://en.wikipedia.org/wiki/Uncle_Ben) was talking about the notification system and not the powers of Peter Parker when he